 What follows is a list of our favorite Superhero or Superhero-esque movies of the late '70s and '80s that many haven't seen.
 All represent a certain time in movies when the inability to lash into CGI special-effects meant that as a storyteller you needed to get really creative.

-DARKMAN (1990)While, not a comic book hero with a cape, or from another planet for that matter, Darkman was written by writer/director Sam Raimi, who is most famous for bringing Spiderman back to the big screen in the early 2000's as well as his cult-horror movie franchise The Evil Dead.
-Darkman, while sporting elements of superhero style (he wore a mask and a cloak/cape) was an anti-hero would set out to take revenge on some villains who had attacked him as a scientist years prior.
-Darkman, also known as 'Peyton Westlake', had invented a special synthetic skin which could be designed through a computer program to resemble anyone that the wearer wished.
+.
+Darkman, while sporting elements of superhero style (he wore a mask and a cloak/cape) was an anti-hero would set out to take revenge on some villains who had attacked him as a scientist years before.
+Darkman, also known as 'Peyton Westlake,' had invented a special synthetic skin which could be designed through a computer program to resemble anyone that the wearer wished.
 Horribly disfigured, Westlake impersonates all of the villains who had once attacked him, killing them off one-by-one.

 THE RETURN OF CAPTAIN INVINCIBLE(1983)